This site is intended for health professionals only

 Phase 2 trial finds intra-nasal INNA-051 accelerates respiratory virus clearance

-According to a press release by Ena Respiratory the results of a phase 2a clinical study found that their candidate innate immunomodulator, INNA-051, when delivered intra-nasally, significantly reduced the duration of flu infection and led to a dose-related trend towards a lower duration of symptoms.
+According to Ena Respiratory the results of a phase 2a clinical study found that their candidate innate immunomodulator, INNA-051, when delivered intra-nasally, significantly reduced the duration of flu infection and led to a dose-related trend towards a lower duration of symptoms.

 INNA-051 and influenza